If you have Chronic Obstructive Pulmonary Disease, it’s going to be a problem for buying life insurance.

 - What medications are you taking for your disease?

-Make sure to include as much information as possible about your COPD on your application.
+Include as much info as possible on your application.
 If life insurance underwriters feel like your application is missing information or doesn’t clearly explain your condition, there’s a good chance your policy will be rejected or receive a bad rating.

 Life Insurance Quotes with COPD